ninewise/dissertation/umgap/paper.md

 Previous steps of the pipeline result in a list of taxonomic identifications, derived from a (filtered) list of peptides extracted from the read.
-As the read comes from a single organism, it is natural to aggregate these individual identifications that rely on partial data into one global consensus identification.
+As the read comes from a single genomes, it is natural to aggregate these individual identifications that rely on partial data into one global consensus identification.
 UMGAP supports three heuristics that infer a consensus taxon after mapping a frequency table